sdcote/cdxlab/Reference/Components.md

 ## Core Project

 - **AlertManager2Markdown** - This is an example of a custom transform.
-It converts a DataFrame received from an Alertmanager webhook call into a frame format suitable for sending to Cisco WebEx or MicrosoftTeams.
+It converts a DataFrame received from a Prometheus Alertmanager webhook call into a frame format suitable for sending to Cisco WebEx or Microsoft Teams.
 - **Append** - appends to the value of a field with a particular value based on some condition.
 - **Copy** - Copy one field to another.
 - **Counter** - Place a sequential number in the named field.